FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 # MLRsearch Background

 TODO: Old section, probably obsoleted by preceding section(s).
+Looks like an expanded abstract, but make sure to extract any interesting detail (bidirectionality, packet reorders) before deleting.

 Multiple Loss Ratio search (MLRsearch) is a packet throughput search algorithm suitable for deterministic systems (as opposed to